Gabriella439/nixos-in-production/manuscript/WebServer.md

 </html>
 ```

-In other words, the above file should be located at `./www/index.html` relative to the directory where you keep your `module.nix` file.
+In other words, the above file should be located at `www/index.html` relative to the directory containing your `module.nix` file.

 Now save the following NixOS configuration to `module.nix`: